Orestes Brownson

 Orestes Augustus Brownson (September 16, 1803 – April 17, 1876) was an American intellectual, activist, preacher, labor organizer, and writer.
 Brownson was also a noted Catholic convert.
 Brownson was a publicist, a career which spanned his affiliation with the New England Transcendentalists through his subsequent conversion to Roman Catholicism.

-Early years and education
+Early life and education

-Brownson was born on September 16, 1803, to Sylvester Augustus Brownson and Relief Metcalf, who were farmers in Stockbridge, Vermont.
+Orestes Augustus Brownson was born on September 16, 1803, to Sylvester Augustus Brownson and Relief Metcalf, who were farmers in Stockbridge, Vermont.
 Sylvester Brownson died when Orestes was young and Relief decided to give her son up to a nearby adoptive family when he was six years old.

 The adopting family raised Brownson under the strict confines of Calvinist Congregationalism on a small farm in Royalton, Vermont.
 He did not receive much schooling but enjoyed reading books.
 Among these were volumes by Homer and Locke and the Bible.
 In 1817, when he was fourteen, Brownson attended an academy briefly in New York.
 This was the extent of his formal education.